 July 19, 1807

-In life, Connecticut Senator Uriah Tracy was known as a witty and compelling speaker, a forceful leader of the Federalist Party.
+In life, Connecticut senator Uriah Tracy was known as a witty and compelling speaker and a forceful leader of the Federalist Party.
 In death, he acquired the dubious distinction of becoming the first senator to be buried in Congressional Cemetery.

 The 30-acre graveyard, overlooking the banks of the Anacostia River, dates from the early 1800s when Washington's Christ Church set aside plots within its cemetery for members of Congress who died in office.
 Some members were permanently interred there, starting with the 55-year-old Tracy following his death on July 19, 1807.
 For others, it served only as a temporary resting place until the seasons changed and the dirt roads home became passable.
 The distinguished Capitol architect Benjamin Latrobe designed massive square memorials—or cenotaphs (literally: empty tomb)—in memory of each deceased incumbent member.
 By 1877, more than 150 of these stout monuments dotted the burial ground, although only 80 bodies actually rested beneath them.
 Latrobe had wanted them built of marble, but Congress chose to save money by using sandstone.
 As the sandstone monuments discolored and deteriorated, Senator George Hoar of Massachusetts exclaimed that the mere sight of them added a "new terror to death."
 About that time, Congress chose to stop erecting cenotaphs.